as08/ClassicASP.ExifTool/README.md

 This is a Component Object Model (COM) Dynamic-link library (DLL) coded in C# that can be set in Classic ASP using VBscripts "CreateObject" method and allows you to analyse files of any type using ExifTool.
-The file information and meta data is returned as a JSON string.
+The file information and meta data are returned as a JSON string.

 ExifTool by Phil Harvey:
 https://www.sno.phy.queensu.ca/~phil/exiftool/